Stamalexx/Express-JS-Full-Course/README.md

 (This assumes that mockusers is not empty and that IDs are numeric and sequential.)

 ...body : This uses the spread operator to copy all properties from request.body into the new object.

+#3

+mockusers[findUserIndex]: This accesses the user object at the index found earlier using findIndex.
+{ ...mockusers[findUserIndex], ...body }: This creates a new object by:

+Copying all properties from the existing user (...mockusers[findUserIndex]) Overwriting or adding properties from the request body (...body)